conda-incubator/conda-store/docusaurus-docs/community/contribute/contribute-docs.md

 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+The only time you'd need to restart the server is if you are making changes to the documentation site through the `docusaurus.config.js` file.

 ### Build website